As an Amazon Associate I earn from qualifying purchases.

 - Hallow out bell peppers and stuff meat and spices in there and cook in foil.

-- My Dillafied ham Roll-Ups
+- My Dillafied ham Roll-Ups are great for snacking as well.

 - Roll out thin strips of meat and roll it up with thin slices of veggies or cheese.
 Cook on the fire or grill.